thenayr/iamnayr.com/README.md

 ## Installation
 `bundle`
-Then simply have jekyll build the site
+Then have jekyll build the site
 `jekyll build`

 ## Deploy
-First configure the `config/deploy.rb` file to match your enviornment, then simply run a `mina setup` followed by `mina deploy`.
+First configure the `config/deploy.rb` file to match your enviornment, then run a `mina setup` followed by `mina deploy`.

 ## Notes
 I'm running Nginx as my webserver along with the [pagespeed module](https://github.com/pagespeed/ngx_pagespeed).